Disclaimer Statement

 Research

-From time to time, Campus Wellness may be involved in research projects designed to improve our service, and may invite you to consider participating in one of these.
+From time to time, Campus Wellness may be involved in research projects designed to improve our service and may invite you to consider participating.
 In such instances, it is our practice to follow guidelines adopted by the professional organizations to which researchers belong.
-These guidelines could include the Canadian Code of Ethics for Psychologists (PDF) (Canadian Psychological Association, 2000), the Code of Ethics and Standards of Practice Handbook (PDF) (2008) for the Ontario College of Social Workers and Social Service Workers, and Ethics in Research with Human Participants (American Psychological Association, 2000).
+These guidelines could include the Canadian Code of Ethics for Psychologists (PDF) (Canadian Psychological Association, 2000), the Code of Ethics and Standards of Practice Handbook (PDF) (2023) for the Ontario College of Social Workers and Social Service Workers, and Ethics in Research with Human Participants (American Psychological Association, 2000).

 In addition, we abide by the guidelines for research involving human participants established by the Office of Research Ethics (ORE) at UWaterloo.
 Any human research must first be reviewed and receive ethics clearance by either the ORE or the UWaterloo Human Research Ethics Committee.
-Their review involves a number of things such as evaluating the goals and benefits of the research in relation to risks associated with the procedures; ensuring safeguards are in place to mitigate the risks; determining how the consent process is to occur (which includes considering whether obtaining consent directly is impracticable); confirming that the informed consent document (as applicable) is complete and understandable; and determining whether adequate safeguards are in place to protect the privacy of individuals and the confidentiality of their personal health information.
+Their review involves a number of factors, including determining whether adequate safeguards are in place to protect the privacy of individuals and the confidentiality of their personal health information.

-In certain instances (for example, when research involves collection of information through interviews, focus groups, questionnaires, and surveys) your consent is required.
-In other instances (for example, when research involves analysis of previously collected data or file information where identifiable information has been removed) your consent may not be required.
+When research involves collection of information through interviews, focus groups, questionnaires, and surveys, your consent is required.
+However, when research involves analysis of previously collected personal health information consent may not be required.
 In cases where your consent may not be required, additional requirements as outlined in PHIPA are followed.
-For example, researchers shall use your personal health information only for the purpose set out in the research plan, not publish information in a form that could identify you, and not contact you unless you have said they can.
+For example, researchers shall use your personal health information only for the purpose set out in a research plan and agreement, not publish information in a form that could identify you, and not contact you unless you have said they can.
 If you are invited to participate in research, you should keep in mind that it is voluntary.
-Your decision to take part or not take part in research will have no impact on the services you receive from us.
+Your decision to take part or not take part in research will have no impact on the health care services you receive from us.

 Evaluation and planning